 5 Reasons You Didn’t Get Accepted to a Craft Show

-Craft shows are a great way to sell some products (here’s a list of ones that tend to sell better).
-The majority of craft shows are juried; this ensures there are a good mix of vendors for shoppers to buy from.
+Craft shows are a great way to sell the products you make (here’s a list of ones that tend to sell better).
+The majority of craft shows are juried; this ensures there is a good mix of vendors for shoppers to buy from.
 This also means that there are a good number of applications that are turned down.

-If you’ve applied to a craft show and are bummed you didn’t get in, take a look at our list to see if any of these reasons apply to you and how you can correct it next time.
+If you’ve applied to a craft show and are disappointed you didn’t get in, take a look at the list below to see if any of these reasons apply to you and how you can correct the mistakes for your next application.

 1) Your work is too similar to other vendors

 It’s incredibly beneficial to find a niche for your handmade products.
 The craft world isn’t what it was 5 years ago.
-With Pinterest and DIY videos, people are channeling their inner artist and turning their hobbies into money makin’ businesses.
-This means more competition for you and that you need to find an area to focus on that will help you stand out from your competitors.
+With Pinterest and DIY videos, people are channelling their inner artists and turning hobbies into money-making businesses.
+This means more competition and your handmade products need to stand out.

-Craft show organizers are busy people.
+Craft show organizers are busy.
 If you don’t include all the information they need to make a decision, they probably won’t waste their time trying to track you down (especially if there’s a lineup of other people ready to take your spot).

 5) You don’t have an online presence